-- Bridger Landle (firstname.lastname@example.org) The metaphysics of fission (supervisor: Professor Mary Leng)
+- Bridger Landle (email@example.com) Counterpart Theory (supervisor: Professor Mary Leng)

 - Sara Peppe (email@example.com) Is Quine's account of probability coherent with Quantum Mechanics? (supervisor: Professor Mary Leng)

 - Deborah Wells A dennettian and prediction-error account of delusion (supervisor: Professor Paul Noordhof)

 - Lillian Wilde (lillian.wilde[at]york.ac.uk) A Phenomenological Account of Trauma and Intersubjectivity (supervisors: Professor Matthew Ratcliffe and Professor Christina Van Der Feltz-Cornelis (Health Sciences))

 Push the boundaries of knowledge in our supportive and stimulating environment.Study with us